eugeniop/blog/_posts/2019-12-02-controlling-a-tesla-car-with-sms.markdown

 And the latter needs a different `access_token`.
 One that has the right scopes for these operations: `read:users` and `update:users`.
 We need to **search** and then **update**.

+> By default, the Enrollment API returns an obfuscated phone number.
+There's a feature flag to enable the phone to be returned: `disable_management_api_sms_obfuscation`.
+See [here](https://auth0.com/docs/api/management/v2#!/Tenants/patch_settings)

 ### Processing commands

 Now that we've got all the pieces in place, and the user is bootstrapped, we can send commands via SMS.